-ITI makes low-cost aerosol box, face shields-Vocational Education in India
+ITI makes the low-cost aerosol boxes, face shields-Vocational Education in India

-The government-run Industrial Training Institute (ITI) in Odisha’s Berhampur has prepared low-cost ‘aerosol box’ and ‘face shields’ for the medical staff involved in the treatment of COVID-19 patients.
+The government-run Industrial Training Institute (ITI) in Odisha’s Berhampur has prepared low-cost ‘aerosol boxes’ and ‘face shields’ for the medical staff involved in the treatment of COVID-19 patients.

-At the request of the Ganjam district administration, ITI-Berhampur successfully created cost-effective ‘aerosol box’ and ‘face shields’.
-The market price of an ‘aerosol box’ is ?10,000, whereas the ITI-Berhampur has made it at a cost of ?3,000.
-Each ‘face shield’ is sold for ?200, while its production cost at ITI-Berhampur is just ?11.
+At the request of the Ganjam district administration, ITI-Berhampur successfully created cost-effective ‘aerosol boxes’ and ‘face shields’.
+The market price of an ‘aerosol box’ is 10,000, whereas the ITI-Berhampur has made it at a cost of 3,000.
+Each ‘face shield’ is sold for 200, while its production cost at ITI-Berhampur is just 11.

 - The ‘aerosol box’ serves as a barrier to check possible transmission of COVID-19 droplets from the patient to the treating doctors during intubation.